ptbarros/drag_race_timer/README.md

 2. Press the reset button to initialize
 3. Place cars at the starting gates
 4. Press start to begin the light sequence
-5. Players press their buttons when they want to release cars
+5. Players press their buttons to release cars when the green light comes on
-   - Pressing before green light causes a false start (red light)
-   - Reaction time is measured from green light to button press
-   - Race time is measured from green light to finish line
 6. Results are displayed on the 7-segment displays and via LED animations

 ## Extending the Project